msrekha02/smw/README.md

 `you@example.com` is the address the demo seeder uses, so it arrives with twenty tickers and history. **Any other address gets a genuinely empty account** — which is the point of the sign-in screen.

+### If you only have five minutes

+1. Sign in as `you@example.com`.
+2. Open the top card and click **Show the maths**.
+Raw move, what the sector explains, the idiosyncratic remainder, and the range that was expected of it — that panel is the whole product on one screen.
+3. Open **`/calibration`**.
+The model predicted 1.62 criticals per week and measured 6.27.
+That gap is reported rather than corrected for, and the page says why.

+Those three steps cover the thesis, the mechanism and the evidence.
+Everything below is detail.

 ### Sign-in